Himanshigupta1624/Credit-Card-Dashboard/README.md

 ## Overview

-This Power BI project provides an interactive dashboard for analyzing credit card transaction and customer data from a SQL database.
+This Power BI project provides an interactive dashboard for analyzing credit card transactions and customer data from an SQL database.
 The dashboard offers real-time insights into key financial metrics and trends, enabling stakeholders to make informed decisions.

 ## Features

-- **Real-time Data Analysis**: Utilizing transaction and customer data from a SQL database, the dashboard provides real-time analysis of credit card financial data.
+- **Real-time Data Analysis**: Utilizing transaction and customer data from an SQL database, the dashboard provides real-time analysis of credit card financial data.

 - **Key Performance Metrics**: The dashboard tracks key performance metrics such as total transaction volume, revenue, average transaction value, customer acquisition rate, and customer retention rate.